-In this article, we will define perceptual mapping, talk about some of its best applications, and break down how to build one yourself.
+In this article, we will define a perceptual mapping, talk about some of its best applications, and break down how to build one yourself.

 Perceptual data mapping is still very helpful to businesses, and it helps create informed decisions about how customers view the general positioning of different brands.
-Depending on the data collected they can also accommodate different scopes of comparison, helping businesses compare specific attributes or advantages.
+Depending on the data collected, they can also accommodate different scopes of comparison, helping businesses compare specific attributes or advantages.

 This knowledge is critical to businesses because it helps create strong marketing campaigns based on the feedback you’re receiving from your customer’s journey.

-Pick parametersWhen building a perceptual map, the first step is deciding what factors you want to compare and focus on.
-These will be the variables in your map and will be placed on the X and Y axes.
+Pick parametersWhen building a perceptual map, the first step is deciding what parameters you want to compare and focus on.
+These variables will be on your map and placed on the X and Y axes.
 These variables will usually be determinant attributes.

 Determinant attributes are features of a product/service that ultimately convince the buyer to choose that option.
 They might not be the most important feature, but they are important to the customer.

 In our car example, some determinant attributes might be comfort, price, top speed, interior design, or safety rating.